Sosuke115/nextjs-blog/posts/workExperience.md

 2022.4 - Present : Research Engineer at [LY Corporation](https://www.lycorp.co.jp/en/)

-- Conducted research and development on NLP libraries for Japanese text/queries using C++ and Python
+- Conducted research and development to enhance core NLP/ML libraries for Japanese text/queries using C++ and Python.
+Focus areas included improving Query Understanding, Text Embeddings, and Language Model Processing.
-- Developed and operated NLP services using DevOps practices (e.g., CI/CD with Screwdriver.cd, deployment with Docker and Kubernetes, monitoring and logging with Grafana and Splunk)
+- Developed and operated ML infrastructure for NLP using MLOps practices.
+This included automating model training with PyTorch and Trino, optimizing inference servers with ONNX Runtime, and deploying with Docker and Kubernetes.

 2022.11 - Present: Software Engineer (Part-time) at [Studio Ousia Inc.](https://www.ousia.jp/en/)